bchew/dynamodump/README.md

                         Secret key of local DynamoDB [required only for local] -p PROFILE, --profile PROFILE
                         AWS credentials file profile to use.
-Allows you to use a profile instead of accessKey, secretKey
+Allows you to use a profile instead accessKey, secretKey authentication -P PASSWORD, --password PASSWORD
-                        authentication
-  -s SRCTABLE, --srcTable SRCTABLE
+                        Password to encrypt local schema/data files.
+If not specified, files will be saved unencrypted -s SRCTABLE, --srcTable SRCTABLE
                         Source DynamoDB table name to backup or restore from, use 'tablename*' for wildcard prefix selection or '*'